 Pachuco refers to a particular old school subculture of Chicanos and Mexican-Americans once associated with zoot suits, street gangs, nightlife and flamboyant public behavior.

-The Pachuco style originated in Ciudad Juarez, Mexico and in El Paso, Texas and moved westward, following the line of migration of Mexican railroad workers “traqueros” into Los Angeles, where it developed further.
+The Pachuco style originated in the late 1930s in Ciudad Juarez, Mexico and in El Paso, Texas and moved westward, following the line of migration of Mexican railroad workers “traqueros” into Los Angeles, where it developed further.

 The word “pachuco” originated, probably early in the 20th century, in a Mexican Spanish slangterm for a resident of the cities of El Paso and Juárez.